mabel-kang/DevSecOps/README.md

 ## Overview
-The creation of this pipeline is done on Ubuntu 20.04 locally and the pipeline script can be found in the Jenkinsfile in this repository.
+The creation of this pipeline is done on Ubuntu 20.04 locally (VirtualBox) and the pipeline script can be found in the Jenkinsfile in this repository.

 ## Install Tools
 #### 1. Java